 Limitations of CNC Drilling Machine

-Dimensions of the Hole: The dimensions of a hole by CNC drilling are limited.
-This method cannot be used to create very deep holes or very large holes.
-Additionally, different diameters of drill holes require different drill bits.
+Dimensions of the Hole: The dimensions of a hole by CNC drilling are limited, as this method cannot create deep holes or large holes.
+Additionally, different diameters of drill holes require specific-sized drill bits.

 Cost of CNC Drilling Machines